rage/programming-23/data/part-9/5-class-attributes.md

 So, the class variables are accessed through the name of the class, for instance with `SavingsAccount.general_rate`, while instance variables are accessed through the name of the object variable, such as `account.balance`.
 An instance variable naturally only exists when an instance of the class has been created, but a class variable is available everywhere and at any point in time where the class itself is available.

 Class variables are useful when there is need for values which are shared by all instances of the class.
 In the example above we assumed the total interest rate of all savings accounts is formed from two components: the general rate of interest is shared by all accounts, but each account also has it's own interest rate in an instance variable.
-The general rate may also change, but te change will then affect all instances of the class equally.
+The general rate may also change, but the change will then affect all instances of the class equally.

 ```python
 class SavingsAccount: